willfore/cp_mgmt/README.md

 Currently this support the following basic API actions:

 - Loging In/Out
-- Working with Hosts
+- Hosts
-- Working with Networks
+- Networks
+- Access Control Layer

 Please view the [Documentation](https://hexdocs.pm/cp_mgmt) for usage details and examples.